MODULE 2 - Section 2

 Community Entry/Exit Requirements

+As teams travel to your community, there may be additional requirements or things to be aware of in order to arrive.
+These additional items are typically associated with international communities.
+However, there may be unique circumstances related to any community.
 Below are several items to think through.
-Please be sure to consider any others that a short-term team may need to know about in advance.
+Please be sure to consider any others that a short-term team may need to know about in advance, and communicate accordingly.

 Visas - An entry visa may be required by a host-nation in order for an individual to visit.
 It is the responsibility of the team and you, the host-coordinator, to ensure the team has obtained the proper visa prior to entry.